 That includes executive functioning support, and therapy approaches like Internal Family Systems (IFS), Dialectical Behavior Therapy (DBT), cognitive behavioral therapy (CBT), harm reduction, and psychodynamic therapy.

 But honestly?
-The most important part is this: I listen.
-I don’t judge.
-And I don’t ask you to be someone you’re not.
+The most important part is this: I listen without judgment or asking you to be someone you’re not.

 Let’s work together to value your inner orchid, your neurodivergence, your sensitivity, your… self.
-There’s nothing wrong with how you’re wired.
-It’s time for support that honors it.
+It’s time for support that honors your wiring.